-According to data from Marketo, 41 characters–or 7 words–seems to be a sweet spot for email subject line length in 2019, which is about 10 characters less than the average subject line.
+According to a study from Marketo, 41 characters, or 7 words, seems to be a sweet spot for email subject line length, which is about 10 characters less than the average subject line.

 Here are a few email subject lines paired with their character length to give you an idea of what a 41 character-subject line looks like:

 |Work Can Wait – These Sales are THAT Good||41|